-Montréal is Canada’s second largest city, but it’s arguably the country’s preeminent destination for cultural attractions.
+Montréal is Canada’s second largest city, but it’s arguably the country’s preeminent destination for cultural attractions and Canada's luxury real estate market.
 An art-infused Euro heritage lends it international grace.
 For the creative force behind a cultural landscape of architecture, urban planning, public spaces and monuments, UNESCO designated it a “City of Design.”

 Few places meld culture with commerce as successfully as this cosmopolitan French-Canadian island in the St. Lawrence River.
 Montréal lays claim to 50 historical sites and the impressive 19th century headquarters of Canada’s major banks are among them.

 As a business hub, finance, pharmaceuticals, aerospace, design, tourism and film top a list of industries that drive the city’s economic engine.
 Yet amid skyscrapers are the cobblestone streets and historic homes and architecture of Vieux-Montreal, the city’s birthplace.
 At its southern border is the waterfront promenade of Vieux-Port, or Old Port, featuring Mount Royal Park as a backdrop.
 The park is the city’s four-season playground laid out by landscape architect Frederick Law Olmsted who famously designed New York’s Central Park.